rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M12_Feature_Flag_Management_with_LaunchDarkly_and_Azure_DevOps.md

 - **Custom targeting rules**: In addition to targeting individual users, LaunchDarkly allows you to target segments of users by constructing custom rules.
 In other words, you can create custom rules to target users based on any attributes you specify.
 - **Projects and environments to manage your development process**: [Projects](https://docs.launchdarkly.com/docs/projects) allow you to manage multiple different software projects under one LaunchDarkly account.
 [Environments](https://docs.launchdarkly.com/docs/environments) allow you to manage your feature flags throughout your entire development lifecycle — from local development to QA, staging, and production.

-### Exercise 2: Remove the Azure lab resources
+### Exercise 2: Remove the Azure DevOps billing

-In this exercise, you will remove the Azure resources provisione in this lab to eliminate unexpected charges.
+In this exercise, you will remove the Azure DevOps billing enabled in this lab to eliminate unexpected charges.

->**Note**: Remember to remove any newly created Azure resources that you no longer use.
-Removing unused resources ensures you will not see unexpected charges.

-#### Task 1: Remove the Azure lab resources
+#### Task 1: Remove the Azure DevOps billing

-In this task, you will use the Azure portal to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.
+In this task, you will remove pipeline billing to eliminate unnecessary charges.

-1. In the Azure portal, navigate to the App Service instance you deployed earlier in this lab.
-1. On the App Service instance blade, click the link representing the name of the resource group containing the App Service instance.
-1. On the blade of the resource group containing the App Service instance, click **Delete resource group**, when prompted, provide the name of the resource group, and click **Delete**.
+1. On the lab computer, switch to the browser window displaying Azure DevOps organization homepage and select **Organization Settings** at bottom left corner.

+1. Under **Organization Settings** select **Billing** and click on **Change billing** button to open Change billing pane.

+1. In the **Change billing** pane, select **Remove billing** setting and click on Save.

 ## Review